OK, so know you know about split testing from “What is Split Testing” but what exactly should you test on an opt-in page?

 Does mention of your privacy information change how many people answer your CTA?
 Compare a link to privacy information to adding the privacy information right to the opt-in page in full to see which one gets more people’s trust.

-5. Test Your Guarantee Copytest on an opt-in page guarantee
+5. Test Your Guarantee Copy

 If you make any type of promises on the page, you can test different types of copy.
 You can test size, shape, color, and actual words but only try one change at a time to get the best results.